dallaylaen/perl-mvc-neaf/README.md

 **Model** is assumed to be a regular Perl module, and is totally out of scope.

-**View** is assumed to have just one method, `render()`, which receives a hashref and returns rendered context as scalar.
+**View** is assumed to have just one method, `render()`, which receives a hashref and returns a pair of (content, content-type).

 **Controller** is reduced to just one function, which gets a request object and is expected to return a hashref.